 The original Act 185 legislation included \$40 million to counties for the planning and construction of SRCCCYs.
 The 2019-2021 Adopted State Budget increased this allocation by \$40 million for a total of \$80 million in State bonding.
 Per Act 185, the State is to fund 95 percent of the design and construction of SRCCCYs with counties contributing the remaining 5 percent.
-Grants are to cover 100 percent of the design and construction of facilities for girls.
+Grants are to cover 100 percent of the design and construction of the design and construction of the design and construction.